CONDITIONS OF SERVICE

 Generators are responsible for all costs associated with connecting a generating facility to our distribution system.
 If you're considering connecting a generator, please visit our Generators section for information, technical requirements and application forms.

-If you decide to close your account, please give us five business days notice to allow us time to read your meter and issue your final bill.
+If you decide to close your account, you must give us five business days' notice to allow us time to read your meter and issue your final bill.

 If you request that your service be cancelled and you no longer wish for us to provide electricity to your home or business, we may remove certain delivery equipment, such as power lines, transformers and meters.
 If you request reconnection, you'll incur the applicable costs to re-install appropriate delivery equipment.
 Also, if your service has been disconnected for six months or longer, you'll need to arrange for an ESA inspection prior to reconnection.

 We have an implied contract with every customer connected to our distribution system.
 The terms of the implied contract are embedded in our Conditions of Service, our Distribution Licence, our Rate Schedules, the Ontario Energy Board Distribution Rate Handbook, the Distribution System Code, the Standard Supply Service Code and the Retail Settlement Code, all as amended from time-to-time.